Krishna-B-N/RDshell/README.md

   * The FTP server is running on the port defined in the script (default: `21`).
   * A directory named `uploads` exists on the FTP server.
-  * The credentials used in `Transfer.ps1` (username & password) match your server configuration.

 ---